cgoettel/home/layout.md

 - [x] Trees
   - [x] Peach
   - [x] Pear (x2)
-- [ ] Shade tree for front yard.
+- [x] Shade tree for front yard.
 Tuliptree purchased 2018-03-29.
 - [ ] Saskatoon berry bushes.
 No clue where now that the peach tree is in the northeast corner.
+- [ ] Strawberries would be nice.

 ## Garden beds
 This section outlines the layout of the garden beds.
 Our purpose here is to keep a multi-year record for the sake of crop rotation.